BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Jeff123315/README.md

 - Quick Start: Code snippet for immediate use.
 ## 12. How can you succinctly convey the purpose and key features of a product?
 -Elevator Pitch: "Simplify data analysis with drag-and-drop tools."
-- Benefits: "Save time with auto-generated reports."
+-Benefits: "Save time with auto-generated reports."
-- Features: Use bullets: "Real-time collaboration, cloud sync."
+-Features: Use bullets: "Real-time collaboration, cloud sync."